mariadb-corporation/MaxScale/Documentation/Filters/Query-Log-All-Filter.md

 ## Overview

-The Query Log All (QLA) filter is a filter module for MaxScale that is able to log all query content on a per client session basis.
+The Query Log All (QLA) filter is a filter module for MariaDB MaxScale that is able to log all query content on a per client session basis.
 Logs are written in a csv format file that lists the time submitted and the SQL statement text.

 ## Configuration